Autotrader cars

 With a massive panoramic glass roof and powered reclining seats, it’s positively limousine-like in the back.

-Many manufacturers might simply take their regular SUVs and adjust the roofline to make additional coupe versions – Volkswagen, Audi and Skoda we’re looking at you.
-However, Polestar is keen to highlight how the 4 is not a modified version of the Polestar 3, it is an all-new car with rear passenger comfort at the forefront of the design.
+Many manufacturers might simply take their regular SUVs and drop the roofline to create coupe-style spin-offs – Volkswagen, Audi and Skoda we’re looking at you.
+However, Polestar is keen to highlight the 4 is not a modified version of the Polestar 3 but rather an all-new car with rear passenger comfort a priority.
 Although the Polestar 4 swoops at the back it has been lengthened to provide more space, and extra headroom has been freed up by removing the rear windscreen.
 Combined with a massive panoramic glass roof and powered reclining seats, it’s positively limousine-like in the back.
 Rather than having a parcel shelf, the rear seats are separated from the large boot area by a removable divider, cocooning you in your own little world.
-The extra-terrestrial vibe extends to the ambient lighting’s solar system theme with each colour inspired by a different planet.
-Up front the Polestar 4’s minimalist approach is so paired back you’ll need to use the touch-screen or steering wheel controls to adjust the wingmirrors and steering wheel position.
-Once you get comfy you can save your preferences in your driver profile, but it’s a bit fiddly at first.
+The extra-terrestrial vibe extends to the ambient lighting’s solar system theme, with each colour inspired by a different planet.
+Up front the Polestar 4’s minimalist approach is so pared back you’ll need to use the touch-screen or steering wheel controls to adjust the wingmirrors and steering wheel position.
+Once comfy you can at least save your preferences in your driver profile, but it’s a bit of a faff.
 The use of different fabrics throughout the interior adds subtle texture and you could easily believe you’d found yourself in a sustainability focused, Scandi show home.
-Out on the road, the dual-motor cars have adjustable suspension allowing you to decide whether you favour comfort or sporty driving dynamics, while the single-motor cars have a fixed set up which we felt was the most comfortable over uneven British roads.
+Out on the road, the dual-motor cars have adjustable suspension allowing you to decide whether you favour comfort or sporty driving dynamics, while the single-motor cars have a fixed set-up which felt firm and composed, if a little harsh over sharper bumps.

 Expert rating: 4/5